aflick2486/DFIR-Automation/README.md

 # DFIR-Automation

-Tested on MacOS Sierra 10.12.6.
+Tested on MacOS Sierra & MacOS High Sierra

 Need to test a Mac forensics image.